deepsm007/tools/rh-pre-commit/README.md

 already available as a package for your OS (e.g. `sudo dnf install pre-commit`).

-You may be wondering why use this instead of pre-commit directly.
-There are some gotchas with using it the way it's meant to be used by default.
+You may be wondering why create a wrapper around pre-commit.
 Generally the pre-commit framework prefers to work with `.pre-commit-config.yaml`s inside the repo and if you're working with an open-source project that you expect others out side of Red Hat to contribute to, enabling `rh-pre-commit` won't be an option because they won't have access to rh-pre-commit or the patterns it uses.

-rh-multi-pre-commit solves this by runing pre-commit on the following paths if they exist:
+rh-multi-pre-commit solves this by ruining pre-commit on the following paths if they exist:

 ```